What is labiaplasty revision & reconstruction?

 Your surgeon will also consider other factors, including your expectations for treatment and whether these are considered realistic.
 A physical examination will help to assess whether labiaplasty revision or reconstructive surgery is feasible.
 This will depend on the extent of the problem from the first labiaplasty procedure.
 A full labiaplasty reconstruction is only suitable in up to half of all cases assessed.

 Most types of labiaplasty surgery generally involve removing and reshaping labial tissue.
-If the extent of surgical deformities from excessive tissue removal is considered too great, the risks of labiaplasty reconstruction may be high enough to advise against it as a viable treatment option.
+Suppose the extent of surgical deformities from excessive tissue removal is considered too great.
+In that case, the risks of labiaplasty reconstruction may be high enough to advise against it as a viable treatment option.

 What are the most common reasons to have labiaplasty revision?

-Dr Dimitriadi can use several different surgical techniques during either revision or reconstructive surgery, and the most appropriate technique chosen will be determined by the extent of the postoperative surgical deformity.
+Your surgeon can use several different surgical techniques during either revision or reconstructive surgery, and the extent of the postoperative surgical deformity will determine the most appropriate technique chosen.
 Each revision labiaplasty procedure is carefully customised to the needs of each patient.
 In our experience, four common problems often require a labiaplasty revision and reconstruction.

 Excessive tissue removal

-This is duea to poor surgical technique by a surgeon who has a limited experience with carrying out labiaplasty.
+This is due to poor surgical technique by a surgeon who has limited experience with carrying out labiaplasty.
 An inexperienced surgeon will often tug on the delicate labial tissue as the tissue is surgically removed with the trim technique or edge excision method.
-This fails to take account of the elastic nature of the labia.
-As the tissue returns to its normal size and shape, excessive tissue removal often becomes apparent during the healing phase.
+This fails to take into account the highly elastic nature of the labia.
+Excessive tissue removal often becomes apparent during the healing phase as the tissue returns to its normal size and shape.
 A labiaplasty reconstruction will be required to produce satisfactory results.
-Potential approaches to labiaplasty reconstruction depend on the amount of labial tissue that remains.
-A specialist labiaplasty surgeon can make use of residual labial tissue located close to the clitoral hood for the creation of an appropriately sized labia minora.
+Potential approaches to labiaplasty reconstruction depend on how much labial tissue remains.
+A specialist labiaplasty surgeon can use residual labial tissue located close to the clitoral hood to create an appropriately sized labia minora.

 Insufficient tissue removed

 This is a straightforward problem to correct with a revision labiaplasty.
-This common problem occurs when the original surgeon removes less tissue than desired by the patient due to a lack of understanding of the patient’s goals for treatment.
-An inexperienced surgeon may also be tentative in removing the appropriate amount of labial tissue.
+This common problem occurs when the original surgeon removes less tissue than desired by the patient due to a lack of understanding of the patient’s treatment goals.
+An inexperienced surgeon may also tentatively remove the appropriate amount of labial tissue.
 Corrective surgery is generally straightforward as it involves removing smaller amounts of extra tissue using either a trim or wedge technique.

 RELATED: Trim Labiaplasty vs Wedge Labiaplasty